coder-isb/workspace/README.md

 =======

 Ensure strong compliance and operational discipline by achieving 100% completion of mandatory organization-level compliance trainings and maintaining >=95% timesheet compliance throughout the year as per organizational requirements.
+(I will ensure strong compliance and operational discipline by completing 100% of mandatory organization-level compliance trainings and maintaining ≥95% timesheet compliance throughout the year, as per organizational requirements.)